preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/notification-panel/index.rst

 + **Title**: You can add a block title here if you wish.
 + **Category**: Click the plus here to add a new Category.
 + **Category Title**: Add a Title for the new Category.
 You can add titles for all active languages.
+(Click the flag to change language).
 + **Icon Type**: Select an Icon Type.
 + **Icon**: Choose the Icon in the Icon Type you have selected.
 + **View Controls**: Here you select what you will display in the Category.
 See below, under *Category settings* for more information.